 There is a national holiday for each date on the calendar and also for every subject under the sun, but National Pool Opening Day is a holiday we can all rally round.

-As a pool owner, you understand there’s a lot of things that go into opening your pool, and National Pool Opening Day is an amazing reminder to check and maintain the many moving parts of your pool, to prepare for a happy, secure season of a swimming pool.
+As a pool owner, you understand there’s a lot of things that go into opening your pool.
+National Pool Opening Day is an amazing reminder to prepare for the summer season!

 Test the Water First